csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Loeb [1998] provides a detailed description of secure electronic transactions.

 Garcia-Molina and Salem [1992] provides an overview of main-memory databases.
 Jagadish et al. [1993] describes a recovery algorithm designed for mainmemory databases.
-A storage manager for main-memory databases is describedin Jagadish et al. [1994].
+A storage manager for main-memory databases is described in Jagadish et al. [1994].

 Real-time databases are discussed by Lam and Kuo [2001].
 Concurrency control and scheduling in real-time databases are discussed by Haritsa et al. [1990],Hong et al. [1993], and Pang et al. [1995].
 Ozsoyoglu and Snodgrass [1995] is a survey of research in real-time and temporal databases.

 Nested and multilevel transactions are presented by Moss [1985], Lynch and Merritt [1986], Moss [1987], Haerder and Rothermel [1987], Rothermel and Mohan [1989], Weikum et al. [1990], Korth and Speegle [1990], Weikum [1991], and Korth and Speegle [1994], Theoretical aspects of multilevel transactions are presented in Lynch et al. [1988].
 The concept of Saga was introduced in Garcia-Molina and Salem [1987]